When should my young person apply for student finance?

 The required evidence may change depending on the applicant – for example, for UK-based students, the Student Loans Company can usually obtain household income information directly from HMRC.
-Proof of identity may be required, more information can be find on the UK government website, including a step-by-step guide on the application process.
+Proof of identity may be required, more information can be found on the UK government website, including a step-by-step guide on the application process.

-When will my son or daughter receive their funds?
+When will they receive their funds?

 How much money do students need to live on per week / month?

 This will vary for each student.
 According to Save the Student’s National Student Money Survey 2019, the average living cost for an NTU student is approximately £350 per month, not including rent.
 The average cost for groceries is £98 per month, with £27 on takeaways and eating out, £73 on socialising and £40 on travel.
-Other monthly costs include bills, mobile phone payments, clothing and health and wellbeing.
+Other monthly costs include bills, mobile phone payments, clothing, and health and wellbeing.